Date and time notation in the Philippines

 Two historical markers with varying date formats in Filipino (left, using MDY format) and English (right, using both MDY and DMY formats).

 Date and time notation in the Philippines varies across the country in various, customary formats.
-Some government agencies in the Philippines have adopted time and date representation standard based on the ISO 8601, notably the Philippines driver's license and the Unified Multi-Purpose ID.
+By default in English, Filipinos comprehend and tell the date in the middle-endian order (month-day-year; MDY for brevity) and the time in 12-hour format.
+Some government agencies and civil institutions in the Philippines have adopted 24-hour time and date notation based on the international ISO 8601 and little-endian order (day-month-year; DMY for brevity), notably the Philippines driver's license and the Unified Multi-Purpose ID.

+However, in Tagalog and all other Philippine languages, the DMY notation is the standard format, as adapted from the Spanish.

 Date

-In casual settings, as a legacy of American rule in the early 20th century, alphanumeric date formats are usually written with a middle-endian order (month-day-year) in a way similar to that of the United States.
-Another format, the little-endian order (day-month-year), similar way to that of United Kingdom, is applied primarily by the military and the police, although it is also used for more formal civil uses such as government memorandums, a number of tertiary-level educational institutions such as the University of the Philippines system, and business databases for companies that deal with non-East Asian clients.
-Other minor applications of the little-endian format include certificates, plaques, trophies and expiration dates.
+In casual settings, as a legacy of US rule in the early 20th century, alphanumeric date formats are usually written with a middle-endian (MDY) order in a way similar to that of the United States, and has since become the de facto standard date format in the country.
+Another format, the little-endian order (DMY), similar way to that of United Kingdom, is applied primarily by most government institutions, military and police forces, although it is also used for more formal civil uses such as a number of tertiary-level (especially NCAA and UAAP) educational institutions (especially as well in graduate and post-graduate institutions), business correspondences and databases for companies that do not deal with East Asian or North American clients.
+Other applications of the little-endian format include certificates, plaques, trophies, and expiration dates.